|Start of Studies||Winter Semester|

 IMES students are highly motivated.
 They seek fundamental concepts, practical methods, and nascent knowledge in entrepreneurship and innovation management that can drive immediate action for sustainable development.
 They thrive in new contexts and forge their own futures.

-Applications are managed centrally by the Graduate Admissions Department at the Office of the Student Affairs.
+Applications are managed centrally by the Graduate Admissions Department at the Office of Student Affairs.
 (Service Bereich Master)

 All applicants should follow the instructions as detailed on their website.
 However, please also pay close attention to the special requirements below.